Hans Dijkstal: Early life, education, military service and early career

 Dijkstal was born in Port Said, Egypt, where his father and grandfather worked in shipping.
 He was able to speak fluent Arabic before moving to the Netherlands at age five.
-Dijkstal applied at the University of Amsterdam in March 1961 majoring in Law and obtaining an Bachelor of Laws degree in June 1964.
+Dijkstal applied at the University of Amsterdam in March 1961 majoring in Law and obtaining a Bachelor of Laws degree in June 1964.
 Dijkstal was conscripted in the Royal Netherlands Air Force serving as a Lieutenant and was stationed at the Air Operations Control Station Nieuw-Milligen as an air traffic controller from April 1965 until May 1967.
 Dijkstal worked as a financial adviser, management consultant and civics teacher in Wassenaar from August 1967 until November 1982.
 Dijkstal served on the Municipal Council of Wassenaar from May 1974 until April 1986 and served as an alderman in Wassenaar from March 1978 until July 1983.